-The bedrock has been divided into three major groups based on permeability (High, Moderate and Low), shown on the map in Figure 2.
+The bedrock has been divided into three groups based on permeability (High - H, Moderate - M, and Low - L), shown on the map in Figure 2.
 Each bedrock unit has also been given a code signifying the level of confidence in the permeability classification, where 1 is most confident and 3 is least confident.
 Most units are coded 1.
-Lower confidence is given to bedrock units that are known to have varying permeability characteristics within the same unit.
-This is the case with all of the Carboniferous sedimentary rocks, because they are largely comprised of mixed sequences of different rock types.
-Within these sequences, sandstone horizons may have high permeability, limestone and some siltstone horizons may have moderate permeability, and mudstones and some siltstones may have low permeability; the overall permeability of the unit as a whole, however, is likely to be moderate.
+Lower confidence is given to bedrock units that are known to have varying permeability characteristics within the same unit, such as the Lower Devonian units mapped as a sequence of interbedded sandstones and siltstones.
+Within these sequences, sandstone horizons may have high permeability, and siltstone horizons may have moderate permeability, but the overall permeability of the unit as a whole is likely to be moderate.
 The groups include the following rock units:

-High Permeability:
+High Permeability (H):